DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### -b, --list-browsers

-Lists the aliases of the [local browsers](common-concepts/browsers/browser-support.md#locally-installed-browsers) on your computer.
+Lists the aliases of the [auto-detected browsers](common-concepts/browsers/browser-support.md#locally-installed-browsers) installed on the local machine.

 ```sh
 testcafe --list-browsers